 Words are very powerful, and the sooner you realize this, the sooner you can improve your public speaking skills.

-I believe something similar happens with words and our brains.
 On a physiological level, based on evolutionary needs, your brain tries to find reasons to justify your thoughts.
 The foundation of how we think is in terms of our language.
 Therefore, what you think and what you say is what your brain will try to find in the world.

 This is not just me saying so.
 It is science.